firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-accessory-power-and-display-integration.md

 - **Koxx CAN lighting daughterboard.** Provides brake/turn LED outputs plus a programming header and extra button inputs but expects an external 5 V/12 V feed.
   - budget a buck converter or tap the Ubox rail when adding addressable strips or steering-column buttons.[^121]
+- **C350 accessory rail refresh.** The latest C350 controllers now expose a ~1.2 A 12 V output for running lights, so older revisions still need an external reducer while new batches can power low-draw lamps directly.[^c350-rail]
 - **Premium throttle triggers.** Polish-made e-bikestuff triggers deliver a 0.96–4.31 V sweep with zero deadband, letting riders set endpoints cleanly in VESC Tool for smoother launches if they can justify the shipping cost.[^122]
 - **Lock-ring button pods.** Clamp-on grip modules add tactile turn buttons and mimic Vsett switchgear at budget prices, trading a bit of mass for ergonomic access to indicators and lighting.[^123]